Moving to Croatia

 Despite the country’s natural beauty, there are challenges to living in Croatia.
 Job opportunities in Croatia tend to be limited.
 Capitalising on connections is more likely to land an expat a job than applying through the usual channels.
 Those planning on setting up their own businesses should be prepared to deal with red tape.
 All expats should be wary of officials who promise to speed up bureaucratic processes, as corruption is widely reported throughout the country.

-Croatia is a young country full of potential and as such, there is a growing number of expats who are willing to ignore the areas where the country falls short and take advantage of the alternative, low-cost lifestyle – not to mention the boundless natural beauty – that this Balkan state has to offer.
+Croatia is a young country full of potential and as such, there is a growing number of expats who are willing to ignore the areas where the country falls short and take advantage of the alternative, low-cost lifestyle and natural beauty that this Balkan state has to offer.